 This article will cover how to wire a humbucker pickup, so that it can be split into a single coil pickup using a push-pull pot.
 For the split you need a four-wire humbucker; you cannot split a two-wire without first modifying the pickup itself.
 Each coil has a Hot and a Ground, and a determination must be made as to which is which before we get started.

 Humbucker Wiring Code

-If you already know your pickup’s wiring code you can skip this part.
-If you don’t, it’s pretty easy to figure out, but you will need a Multimeter test unit.
+If you already know your pickup’s wiring code, you can skip this part.
+If you don’t, it’s pretty easy to figure out, but you’ll need a Multimeter test unit.

 First, set the Multimeter to 20k Ohms and use it to check the wires.
-Test the wires until you get a reading, and when you do, you’ve found the two wires of one of the coils.
+Test the wires until you get a reading, and when you do, you’ve found the two wires for one of the coils.
 The remaining wires will be for the other coil.

 To find out the Hot and Ground wires for each of the coils, set the Multimeter to 20 volts.
 Connect the wires from one of the coils to the Multimeter and tap the pickup with a screwdriver.
 If you get a positive reading, then whichever wire is connected to the positive lead of the Multimeter is the Hot wire for that coil, and the other is the Ground.
 Do the same for the other coil.

 The push-pull pot may look intimidating, but it is actually just two separate components built into one unit for the sole purpose of giving a guitarist more options, without using more space on the guitar.
 It’s a standard Volume or Tone Control, combined with a standard Toggle Switch; you pull the Volume or Tone control out and it’s just like flipping a switch.
 The Volume or Tone part of the circuit will be wired a little bit differently than normal, but it’s not very hard to do.
 The Push/Pull toggle switch will be wired the same way we would wire a regular toggle switch.